avih75/AzureDevopsHrefControl/details.md

 # Install in Azure Devops

-deffine a field for this as string, (mandatory) deffine if this control should show image or just a link (true-only if you going to link images)
+deffine a field for this as string, (mandatory) that will contain the link

 ![Layout Customization](img/A1.png)